Finland's oldest city – still going strong

 Fly with SAS to Turku

-SAS Scandinavian Airlines offers convenient and comfortable flights from North America to Turku.
-Our flights depart from Chicago, New York (Newark) and Washington, DC and include a convenient stopover in Copenhagen or Stockholm.
+Scandinavian Airlines (SAS) offers convenient and comfortable flights from North America to Turku.
+Our flights depart from Boston, Chicago, Los Angeles, Miami, New York, San Francisco and Washington D.C. and include a convenient stopover in Copenhagen, Oslo or Stockholm.
 From Stockholm, you can also catch an overnight or daytime ferry to Turku.